 After they arrived on the eastern shore of the Sea of Galilee, the disciples discovered that they had failed to bring along any food.
 This is an amazing section of scripture.
 Food has been the underlying issue.

 And the disciples came to the other side of the sea, but they had forgotten to bring any bread.
-Matt 16:5 (NAS95S)
+Matthew 16:5 (NAS95S)

 Most likely a conversation followed when they mentioned that they had forgotten to bring food, but it is not recorded for us.
 Then Jesus attempted to use the conversation to communicate a spiritual truth.

 And Jesus said to them, “Watch out and beware of the leaven of the Pharisees and Sadducees.”
-Matt 16:6 (NAS95S)
+Matthew 16:6 (NAS95S)